aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2022/aspose-words-for-net-22-12-release-notes/_index.md

 There are 74 improvements and fixes in this regular monthly release.
 The most notable are:

-- Implemented an abbility to specify the particular Margin type for the given section.
+- Implemented an ability to specify the particular Margin type for the given section.
 - The new public properties ThemeColor and TintAndShade were introduced.
 - Implemented rendering of the linear trendline formula for DrawingML charts rendering.
 - Implemented optimization that significantly reduces the depth of graphics state nesting when rendering to PDF to maintain specification compliance.